Property Market Changing – Buying and Selling

 Buyers Market

-Alot of Competition in this Buyer’s Market
+Competition in a Buyer’s Market

 How Buyers Feel

-Agents say that more people are going to open houses and more people are buying at sales.
 People are afraid of missing out (FOMO), again.
 Also, the fear of overpaying (FOOP) is not a major concern among buyers anymore.

 Return of First Home Buyers

-Two-thirds of real estate agents polled, say that first-time buyers are back on the market.
-This comeback is caused by cheaper home prices, more money saved for deposits, more secure jobs, and less restrictive lending rules.
+A comeback is caused by cheaper home prices, more money saved for deposits, more secure jobs, and less restrictive lending rules.
 Investors are still interested, but there are a lot of first-time buyers currently.

 Home Buyers - How They Feel